wp-plugins/tweet-my-post/readme.txt

 == Screenshots ==

 1. Admin Page to set API keys and tokens.
+2. Option to select whether to tweet the post or not
-2. User Page to set their Twitter handle.
+3. User Page to set their Twitter handle.

 == Changelog ==

+= 1.4.11 =
+* Allows you choose whether to tweet or not while publishing post or page

 = 1.3.17 =
 * Added Feature to set custom Format